I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

 Misconception #2

-Another point is that your physical Bible is not your sword nor is your pocket Bible your “dagger” nor is the Bible app on your iPhone or iPad your “light saber.”
+Another point is that your physical Bible is not your sword nor is your pocket Bible your “dagger” nor is the Bible app on your smartphone or tablet your “light saber.”

-Here’s why: the Greek word translated as “Word” in “Word of God” in this passage is not the logos or written Word of God, but the rhema, the spoken Word of God.
+Here’s why: the Greek word translated as “Word” in “Word of God” in this passage is not the logos or written Word of God as recorded in John 1, but the rhema, the spoken Word of God.
 Here’s the difference:

 So the sword of the Spirit is wielded when we speak the Word, not when we read, study, memorize, or think it.
 This is borne out in passages where John describes his vision of Jesus in the Book of Revelation.